Why Medical Chronology in Personal Injury Cases?

-- Date of injury/Date of Loss: As far as the personal injury concerned, this is a very important component in the medical chronology summary.
+- Date of injury/Date of Loss: As far as the personal injury medical chronology summary is concerned, this is a very important component.

 - Signs/Symptoms: All pertinent signs and symptoms of the injured plaintiff must be included in the medical case chronology.
 Accurate interpretation of medical contents in the records is necessary to pull out the relevant symptoms pertaining to the injury.
-This will put the attorney in clear understanding of the case in a medical perspective.
+This will put the attorney a clear understanding of the case from a medical perspective.

 - Examination: Physical examination of the injured person by the physician will give valuable insight regarding the impairments in ADL.
 This will also give supportive information to justify the diagnosis made.

-- Causation of the Injury: Cause of the accident and the mechanism of injury should be noted as per the narration of the patient.
+- Causation of the Injury: The cause of the accident and the mechanism of injury should be noted as per the narration of the patient.

-- Diagnosis/Assessment: Generally, in medical records diagnosis/assessment is a concluding part of each office visit.
-Documentation of every diagnosis related to the injury is very much important as it will directly impact on the claim of the plaintiff.
+- Diagnosis/Assessment: Generally, in medical records, diagnosis/assessment is a concluding part of each office visit.
+Documentation of every diagnosis related to the injury is very much important as it will directly impact the claim of the plaintiff.

-- Impairments: Details including whether the plaintiff is impaired temporarily or permanently, percentage of impairment and the extent of impairment should be noted.
+- Impairments: Details, including whether the plaintiff is impaired temporarily or permanently, the percentage of impairment, and the extent of impairment, should be noted.

 - Treatment plan/Recommendation: Recommended treatments and the treatments planned for the injured plaintiff should be noted in the medical case chronology.
-These may include prescriptions, surgeries, diagnostic studies or referral to specialties or therapies.
+These may include prescriptions, surgeries, diagnostic studies, or referrals to specialties or therapies.

-- Necessity of Future medical care: A medical record reviewer must note the points that are implying future medical care.
+- The necessity of Future medical care: A medical record reviewer must note the points that imply future medical care.
 Also, the anticipated expense of each treatment should be noted.

-- Past medical treatments: if any treatments acquired by the injured in the past must be noted.
-This will help the attorney to determine whether the previous injury is the cause of current illness or worsening of current illness.
+- Past medical treatments: Any treatments acquired by the injured in the past must be noted.
+This will help the attorney determine whether the previous injury is the cause of the current illness or the worsening of the current illness.

-- Prognosis/Prospects of recovery: A phase of recovery, predicted time required for recovery should be noted.
-This information may help the personal injury attorney to determine the amount of claim.
+- Prognosis/Prospects of recovery: A phase of recovery and predicted time required for recovery should be noted.
+This information may help the personal injury attorney to determine the amount of the claim.

-Med-A-Word, a quick reference tool can be very helpful along with medical case chronology.
-This will help the non-medical background professionals to understand the medical chronology.
+Med-A-Word, a quick reference tool, can be very helpful along with medical case chronology.
+This will help non-medical background professionals to understand the medical chronology.

 Preparing Medical Chronology- A Challenge for the Attorneys